imjoy-team/ImJoy/README.md

    - Support libraries hosted on Github or CDNs for javascript
    - Easy plugin deployment and sharing through GitHub or Gist
    - Deploying your own plugin repository to Github
-* Native support for n-dimentional arrays and tensors
+* Native support for n-dimensional arrays and tensors
    - Support ndarrays from Numpy for data exchange
    - Support Tensorflow.js and native Tensorflow for deep learning